What is cystic fibrosis?

-Cystic fibrosis is a disease people are born with.
-It makes body fluids thick and sticky.
-These sticky fluids clog up the lungs, digestive system, and many other organs thick and sticky.
+Cystic fibrosis is a disease that is passed down through families (a hereditary disease).
+It makes fluids in your lungs, digestive system, and many other organs thick and sticky.
 Children with cystic fibrosis have many health problems, such as difficulty breathing, lung infections, and poor growth.
-Cystic fibrosis runs in families.
-This disease is more common in White people and is equally common among boys and girls.
+Cystic fibrosis is more common in White people and is equally common among boys and girls.

 Cystic fibrosis happens when both parents pass on a defective gene to their child